zotonic/zotonic/doc/ref/controllers/controller_file.rst

 denial of service due to processing- or disk space limitations.

-This controller serves all files with a very long client side caching time and handles if-modifies-since checks.
-Files with gzip compression are served if the user-agent supports it.
+This controller serves all files with a very long client side caching time and handles if-modified-since checks.
+Text files are served with gzip compression if the user-agent supports it.

-Multiple files can be served as one file; the controller can combine them in one single request.
+Multiple files can be served in a single request; the controller concatenates them into a single file.
 See the :ref:`tag-lib` tag for more information.
-All files are concatenated as-is, the creators of the files have to ensure that they can be properly concatenated.
+The creators of the files have to ensure that they can be properly concatenated.

 Dispatch rules and options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^